Chapter 22:

 Horrick landed the drone on the roof of the library and powered it down.

-The booming reverberations assaulted the microphone once again.
+Booming reverberations assaulted the microphone again.
 Horrick’s claws nearly pierced the metal desk as he stood.
 He jumped in the driver seat and fastened his seat belt, “I’m calling field initiative.
 This is a case for forgiveness before permission.”

 “Lilly, please, you’re hurting me! … fix-”

 An unmark van’s engine revved wildly.
 It dug out of the parking space.
 Tires screeched.
 A motorcycle swerved.
 The driver cursed before riding off.
-Tires screeched again as they rolled over before the blue van picked up speed into the winding narrow streets.
+Tires screeched again.
+The blue van sped through winding narrow streets.